-From time-to-time differences in interpretation may arise between the Insurer and the customer on the cover provided by the products sold to the client, and a simplified process is required to clarify and rule on such uncertainties.
+From time-to-time differences in interpretation may arise between the insurer and the customer on the cover provided by the products sold to the client, and a simplified process is required to clarify and rule on such uncertainties.

-For this purpose, the Financial Services Conduct Authority (FSCA)established the Ombudsman for Short Term insurance, or the OSTI, to act as an independent evaluator of claims that are repudiated or rejected by insurers.
+For this purpose, the Financial Services Conduct Authority (FSCA) established the Ombudsman for Short Term insurance, or the OSTI, to act as an independent evaluator of claims that are repudiated or rejected by insurers.

-Eqstra Financial Services (Eqstra) strives to deliver an optimal customer service and enjoyable experience in its market segment.
+Eqstra Financial Services (Eqstra) strives to deliver optimal customer service and an enjoyable experience in its market segment.
 Our product range and service offering cater for the unique requirements of each customer and we offer the most comprehensive range of solutions in the market.

 Eqstra is a member of the short-term insurance industry and provides risk management and acceptance services through a cell captive arrangement placed with Guardrisk Insurance Company.
-Guardrisk is an A-grade claims settlement insurer and recognised as one of the specialist cell captive insurers in the industry in South Africa.
+Guardrisk is an A-grade claim settlement insurer and recognised as one of the specialist cell captive insurers in the industry in South Africa.

 The OSTI will establish a basis of trust between the industry and its customer base.